AllenCellModeling/aicspylibczi/ROADMAP.md

 ## Enable reading of attachment data
 Attachments can be embedded in subblocks along with the image.
-This data can take numerous forms, a small jpeg, datetime values, etc. Retrieval of this information will be enabled but likely after the initial release.
+This data can take numerous forms, a small jpeg, datetime values, etc. Retrieval of this information will be implemented after the initial release.

 ## Provide enable dask friendly tile reconstruction for mosaic files.
 `aicsimageio` leverages dask to enable working with very large images.